spwn3r49sd3r00/netplan-scripting-with-ansible-bash/README.md

 Description:

-This is a simple user interactive ansible playbook to statically configure Ubuntu 18.04 Desktop netplan interfaces.
+This is a simple user interactive ansible playbook to statically configure Ubuntu 18.04 Server netplan interfaces.
 This playbook Leverages a statically configured bash script to configure netplan for a single interface using a single static IP and a gateway.

 Usage: